Causal inference for censored data with continuous marks: Introduction

 Let $[b_L,b_U]\subset[0,1]$ be the subinterval of interest.
 For each given $v\in[b_L,b_U]$, define

-where $\tau_a(v)$ denotes the average potential failure time with the mark specified at $v$ for group $a$.
-In the AMP trials, $\tau_a(v)$ represents the average potential time to infection caused by HIV-1 strains with an IC80 of $v$ for group $a$.
+where $\tau_a(v)$ denotes the average potential failure time if $A$ is set to $a$ and the mark to the value $v$.
+In AMP trials, $\tau_a(v)$ represents the average potential infection time caused by HIV-1 strains marked by an IC80 level of $v$ within the group $a$.
 In addition, $\tau_a(v)$ can vary with $v$, capturing heterogeneous treatment effects.
-Note that $\tau_a(v)$ differs from classical nonparametric regression models.
-Specifically, $\tau_a(v)$ is defined based on the joint distribution of the potential failure time and the mark, whereas nonparametric regression methods focus on modeling the conditional distribution of the outcome given baseline covariates.
-Since the mark is observed only when $T$ is observed and is unique for each observed $T$, its role differs from that of baseline covariates in nonparametric regression models.
-Therefore, a joint modeling strategy is more appropriate in our context.
-Let
+Define

-which captures the mean difference of the potential failure times with the mark specified at $v$.
-Based on $\tau(v)$, we define the following mark-specific treatment effects: \begin{itemize} \item Local treatment effect: If $\tau(v)\neq 0$ for any fixed $v\in [b_L,b_U]$, we say that $A$ has a local treatment effect with the mark specified at $v$.
+which captures the mean difference of the potential failure times when the mark is set to $v$ uniformly in the population.
+Based on $\tau(v)$, we define the following mark-specific treatment effects: \begin{itemize} \item Local treatment effect: If $\tau(v)\neq 0$ for any fixed $v\in [b_L,b_U]$, we say that $A$ has a local treatment effect with the mark set to $v$.

 \item Global treatment effect: If $\tau(v)\not\equiv 0$ over an interval $v\in[b_L,b_U]$, we say that $A$ has a global treatment effect over $v\in[b_L,b_U]$.